mounikasharm/nodejs-learning-journey/Notes/03-Writing yours first nodejs Script.md

 undefined

-undefined appears because variable assignment does not return a value.
+➡ undefined appears because assignment does not return a value.

-Mathematical Operation
+➕ Math Operation
 var a = 10;
 var b = 20;
 console.log(a + b);